exactful/exactful.github.io/_posts/2021-11-08-getting-started-with-docker.md

 ---
 layout: post
 title: Getting started with Docker in 6 minutes
 category: docker
+comments: true
 ---

 This post covers the commands that I found most useful when starting to learn [Docker](https://www.docker.com/get-started) from installation to managing images and containers.